-Before we can truly lay down all our striving, our anxieties, our natural protection mechanisms, our drive to make things work by our own abilities, we need to settle deep down in our hearts the true nature of God’s heart towards us.
-Of course there are many opportunities in the course of our journey following after Christ to question his dealings with us.
-Given the wide, open-ended promises given to us regarding prayer, the question begs to be answered – why does our experience often seem so contrary to the simplicity of the promise, the promise that when we request help from God he will supply it?
+Before we can truly lay down all our striving to make things work using our own abilities, anxieties and defense mechanisms, we need to settle deep down in our hearts the true nature of God’s heart towards us.
+Of course, there are many opportunities in the course of our journey of following after Christ to question His dealings with us.
+Given the wide, open-ended promises to us regarding prayer, the question begs to be answered: why does our experience often seem so contrary to the simplicity of this promise (the promise that when we request help from God, He will supply it)?
 Why does God sometimes not answer our prayers?

-As much as it is the heart of a loving father to bless his child, a good father is careful to give only those things which will benefit his child in a healthy way, with an eye to the future, not only the present.
-Children ask their parents for many things, but how many of those things are for their ultimate good and how many are only fleeting desires which may give short term satisfaction but be of no benefit to the future?
+As much as it is the heart of a loving father to bless his child, a good father is careful to give only those things which will benefit his child in a healthy way – with an eye to the future, not just the present.
+Children ask their parents for many things, but how many of those things are for their ultimate good and how many are only fleeting desires that may give short term satisfaction but be of no benefit to their future?

-As Christians we have found favour with God in a peculiar manner which we would do well to remember.
-We were brought close to God, reconciled, by the life and the sacrifice of Jesus.
+As Christians, we have found favour with God in a peculiar manner, which we would do well to remember.
+We were brought close to God, reconciled, by the life and sacrifice of Jesus.
 The favour we enjoy with God remains only as we continue to remain in Christ.
-Jesus taught us how to pray effective prayers in the following way, “In that day you will no longer ask me anything.
-Very truly I tell you, my Father will give you whatever you ask in my name.”
+Jesus taught us how to pray effective prayers in the following way, ‘In that day you will no longer ask me anything.
+Very truly I tell you, my Father will give you whatever you ask in my name.’
 (John 16:23)

 The seven sons of Sceva (Acts 19:13-17) amply demonstrated how futile it is to use the name of Jesus in prayer without an accompanying life of faith in Jesus.
 As we go on remaining in Christ by a life of faith and obedience, we continue to enjoy the favour of the Father.
 When we separate ourselves from Christ through ongoing self-trust and disobedience, the favour of God can lift from our lives and instead we experience discipline.

-This realization should produce a great sense of relief but also humility in us, knowing that there is absolutely no way that I can curry favour with God, I am completely powerless.
+This realisation should produce a great sense of relief, but also humility, in us, knowing that there is absolutely no way that we can curry favour with God; we are completely powerless.
 All I need do is humbly submit myself to the Lordship of Jesus and approach the Father, trusting completely on all the merits of Christ.

 Now it may be tempting to think of the principles just listed as keys in the password to instantly unlock the vault of our desires.
-However, there is a destructive tendency within human nature that God needs to heal by the way he responds to our prayers.
+However, there is a destructive tendency within human nature that God needs to heal by the way He responds to our prayers.
 We have a tendency to treat God as a provider and as a means to a greater end.
-Our hearts tend to shrink from keeping him as our greatest love and treasure.
-God is acutely aware of this danger, a danger which has the potential to lead us to utter and eternal destruction.
-So he seeks to heal our wayward hearts and form steadfastness and faithfulness within us.
+Our hearts tend to shrink from keeping Him as our greatest love and treasure.
+God is acutely aware of this danger, which has the potential to lead us to utter and eternal destruction.
+So He seeks to heal our wayward hearts and form steadfastness and faithfulness within us.

 Perhaps the best example in Scripture of Father God’s patient and careful ministrations are demonstrated in Israel’s pilgrimage from Egypt into the Promised Land.
-God did not lead them immediately from the filth, the destitution and cruel treatment of slavery in Egypt into a freedom accompanied by comfort, independence and a land of their own.
+God did not lead them immediately from the filth, destitution and cruel treatment of slavery in Egypt into a freedom accompanied by comfort, independence and a land of their own.
 God knew that a freedom which included all these ‘blessings’ would have immediately and utterly destroyed them.
-Instead he lead them into a desert of lack and hardship which required them to turn to Him again and again.
-He kept them dependent on him and this kept their hearts from wandering too far from Him.
-This was his mercy.
-This was his medicine for their wandering hearts.
+Instead, He led them into a desert of lack and hardship, which required them to turn to Him again and again.
+God kept the Israelites dependent on Him, which kept their hearts from wandering too far from Him.
+This was His mercy.
+This was His medicine for their wandering hearts.

-This pilgrimage is an analogy of our faith journey from salvation till eternity.
-God wants the children of his great love to grow up into maturity, into the image of his firstborn – Jesus.
-This is what is going on in this scripture – “we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
-And hope does not disappoint us, because God has poured out His love into our hearts through the Holy Spirit, whom He has given us.”
-(Rom 5:3-5)
+This pilgrimage is an analogy of our faith journey from salvation ’till eternity.
+God wants the children of His great love to grow up into maturity – into the image of His firstborn, Jesus.
+This is what is going on in this Scripture that says, ‘…we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
+And hope does not disappoint us, because God has poured out His love into our hearts through the Holy Spirit, whom He has given us.’
+(Romans 5:3-5)

 Until we have an experiential, deep-rooted understanding of the depth and the breadth of God’s love for us, we will not know how to pray.
-God is much more kind and good and generous than we have ever dreamed of or given him credit for.
+God is far more good, generous and kind than we could ever dream or give Him credit for.
 God is the Greatest Good in the entire universe.
 Will you choose to trust God when you have not yet received what you are asking for?
-Will you choose to consistently respond to his grace, to his callings and inward promptings and thereby remain in Christ?
+Will you choose to consistently respond to His grace, His callings and inward promptings, and thereby remain in Christ?
 I encourage you to make this commitment in your heart.
-As you do this you will encounter the joy, the peace and the love of God that is only found through constant communion with Christ and you will reach the goal that all of the Christian faith is really about.
+As you do this, you will encounter the joy, peace and love of God that is only found through constant communion with Christ, and you will reach the goal that all of the Christian faith is really about.
 May you know this love and all the riches that are hidden in Christ.
-Amen
+Amen.